Go on a drive you’ll never forget through some of Yorkshire’s most beautiful surroundings.

 This drive takes you right through the Howardian Hills towards Kirkham Priory, an old Augustinian abbey ruin, but that’s not the only highlight of the trip, because you’ll take on some of the best roads in Yorkshire.
 Follow the A58 to Wetherby, before latching onto the serene York Road (not the Leeds one) to reach the A19 – you’ll stay on this all the way to Husthwaite, a picture-perfect village where the fun really begins.

-The views here are something else, and you can take it all in on the winding country lanes through this Area of Outstanding Beauty.
-You’ll make your way past more scenic villages like Oulston and Yearsley before reaching Hovingham where you’ll join Slingsby Bank.
-This is an incredible road which overlooks Castle Howard on your left hand side – you might want to make a pitstop because it’s a stunning stately home.
+The views here are something else and you can take it all in on winding country lanes through an Area of Outstanding Beauty.
+You’ll make your way past scenic villages like Oulston and Yearsley before reaching Hovingham where you’ll join Slingsby Bank.
+This is an incredible road that overlooks Castle Howard on your left-hand side – you might want to make a pitstop because it’s a stunning stately home.
 Once you’ve had a walk around the house and gardens, briefly join the A64 to reach Kirkham Priory where you can rest up after an incredible drive.

-You’ll reach Hutton-le-Hole, where the road doesn’t have a name or number, but take the main route north of the village and you’ll go right into the heart of the North York Moors.
-It’s a bit of a throwback, where it’s easy to imagine that this is what it was like travelling the country before motorways.
-It has views and scenery that will take your breath away, particularly as you pass the ruins of Rosedale Abbey and the Wintergill Plantation before you get to Goathland.
-Your destination might sound familiar because it’s where much of Heartbeat was filmed, so you might recognise the shops on the green – it’s a postcard-perfect village worth taking a break in.
+When you reach Hutton-le-Hole, the road doesn’t have a name or number, but take the main route north of the village and you’ll go right into the heart of the North York Moors.
+It’s a bit of a throwback, so it’s easy to imagine what it was like travelling the country before motorways.
+The views and scenery will take your breath away, particularly as you pass the ruins of Rosedale Abbey and the Wintergill Plantation before you get to Goathland.
+Your destination may look familiar because this is where Heartbeat was filmed – it’s a postcard-perfect village worth taking a break in.

 The road from Holmfirth to Woodhead Reservoir is really special, so you should head right down the M62 to get to it quicker.
-Come off at Huddersfield and join the A616 and A6024 to reach the start of this scenic route across Holme Moss which is at the very top of the Yorkshire part of the Peak District National Park.
+Come off at Huddersfield, then join the A616 and A6024 to reach the start of this scenic route across Holme Moss, which is at the very top of the Yorkshire part of the Peak District National Park.

-From here, you need only get onto Woodhead Road and past Holmbridge and Holme to enjoy the incredible countryside.
+From here, you need only get onto Woodhead Road, past Holmbridge and Holme, to enjoy the incredible countryside.
 It’s an amazing run with challenging hairpin bends and steep downhill runs that will put the wind in your hair – if you’ve got a soft top anyway.
 It’s also popular with cyclists and roaming sheep, so don’t go too wild.
-The final destination is almost as good as the drive – Woodhead Reservoir, a stunning man-made lake which makes for a great spot for a walk.
+The final destination is almost as good as the drive – Woodhead Reservoir is a stunning man-made lake that makes for a great spot for a walk.